solid/webid-profile/notes/multiple-webids.md

 There is nothing preventing anyone from having a secret webid etc But in theory, having a webid doesn't give anyone access to anything you don't want them to access Jeff Zucker @jeff-zucker 11:54
-If both my pubic and private webids are on the same IdP, that IdP knows I own both Fred Gibson @gibsonf1 11:54
+If both my public and private webids are on the same IdP, that IdP knows I own both Fred Gibson @gibsonf1 11:54
 How?
 If you use different emails for example we just have a verified email address per pod, so you can go crazy making them and we wouldn't know a thing